Chandresh-ML/Source-Code-summarization/README.md

 **Best BLEU Score**: 35.42 (after extensive training and dataset augmentation).

 # 📁 Folder Structure
+/Code/ - contains code file for running.

+/dataset/ – Scripts for data preprocessing and raw dtaset file in text format.

+/datasetAST/ - scripts for ast and cfg and dataset converetd to AST format.

 /models/ – Implementation of baseline and proposed models.

-/data/ – Scripts for data preprocessing, AST generation, and CFG extraction.
+/models Already/ - Atttention, encoder-decoder, other LLM and Transformer models.

+/Evaluator/ - Code for evaluation and getting bleu score.

 /experiments/ – Notebooks and logs of evaluation across models and datasets.